maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 **/!\ Since Release 1.10, cache is no longer duplicated but shared by all services** *This lowers the overhead of the cache in memory and the numbers of cache to fetch it from crowdsec in situation with many services*

-Each middleware in traefik has it's own data and is instanciated by service.
-This means if there are 10 services protected by the bouncer in streaming or live mode, the cache will be duplicated to all 10 services.
-This is because traefik does not allow plugins to store data locally that can be consummed.

-The synchronisation with the crowdsec service will happen also 10 times in the period selected.
-It should be taken into account when fixing this period so each middleware has time to sync data from crowdsec.

-At each start of synchronisation, the middleware will wait a random number of seconds to avoid simultaneous calls to crowdsec.

 ### Variables
 - Enabled